The library was founded before the lifetime of Anna Amalia in 1691 as "Ducal Library" by Duke Wilhelm Ernst.

 December 9, 2018

-The Duchess Anna Amalia Library (legally incorrect spelling: Duchess Anna Amalia Library), HAAB for short, was founded in Weimar in 1691 as the "Ducal Library" by Duke Wilhelm Ernst.
+The Duchess Anna Amalia Library (incorrect spelling: Duchess Anna Amalia Library), HAAB for short, was founded in 1691 as the "Ducal Library" by Duke Wilhelm Ernst in Weimar.

-On the occasion of the three-hundredth anniversary in 1991, she was given the name of Duchess Anna Amalia, who was her greatest patron.
+On the occasion of the 300th anniversary in 1991, she was given the name of Duchess Anna Amalia, who was her greatest patron.

 Its oval rococo hall, which extends over three floors, is famous.

-The Duchess Anna Amalia Library is a research library for literary and cultural history with a special focus on German literature from the Enlightenment to late Romanticism.
+The Duchess Anna Amalia Library is a research library for literary and cultural history with a special focus on German literature from the Enlightenment to the late Romantic period.

 January 31, 2021